buckleylab/Buckley_lab_protocols/Using_the_server/getting_started_on_server.md

 ## Port forwarding R Studio
 1. Configure PuTTY
+   - In "Session", load the server session of interest by clicking on it and pressing "Load"
-   - In PuTTY navigate to "SSH" > "Tunnels" in the left-hand list of directories.
+   - Navigate to "SSH" > "Tunnels" in the left-hand list of directories.
    - Source port: 8787
    - Destination: localhost:8787
    - Click "Add"